joostkremers/criticmarkup-emacs/README.md

 For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `k` to keep the comment or highlight.
 Again `q` quits and is essentially identical to `k`.
 (Note that you can also use `s` instead of `k`, in case you get used to skipping changes that way.)

 You can interactively accept or reject all changes with `C-c * I` (that is a capital `i`).
-This will go through each change asking you whether you want to accept, reject or skip it, or delete or keep it.
-Typing `q` quits the accept/reject session.
+This will go through each change asking you what you want to do with it.
+Here, `s` skips the current change and moves on to the next one, while typing `q` leaves the current change alone and quits the accept/reject session.

 ## Font lock ##